Legal Alert

 The two federal circuits are now at odds with the U.S. Court of Appeals for the Eleventh Circuit, which reached a different conclusion in March 2017 in Evans v.
 Georgia Regional Hospital.
 In that case, the Eleventh Circuit held that Title VII does not prohibit sexual orientation discrimination.
 Although recognizing that discrimination based on gender non-conformity is actionable, the Eleventh Circuit determined that there is no "binding precedent" by the U.S. Supreme Court that prohibits employers from discriminating against employees because of their sexual orientation.

-Thus, under the Eleventh Circuit's holding, discrimination against a transgendered person because of gender non-conformity can constitute sex discrimination, but an individual’s gender non-conformity claim cannot be used to bootstrap a claim of discrimination "based on sexual orientation."
+Thus, under the Eleventh Circuit's holding, discrimination against a transgender person because of gender non-conformity can constitute sex discrimination, but an individual’s gender non-conformity claim cannot be used to bootstrap a claim of discrimination "based on sexual orientation."
 Despite the initial circuit split, the U.S. Supreme Court denied certiorari in December 2017, declining to hear a case that could have resolved the issue.
 Now that the split has deepened, the Supreme Court may reconsider.

 Although federal law is still in flux on this issue, employers should remember that many states and municipalities have amended their fair employment practices laws to expressly prohibit employment discrimination on the basis of sexual orientation and gender identity or expression.